 |Salomon Kaloo Junior Ski Poles - 100 Pink||Check Latest Price|

 The Price You Pay

-An entry level pole is usually made of aluminium.
-They are cheap and durable.
+A cheap, but durable entry level pole is usually made of aluminum.
 You can get a very nice aluminum pole like this, even with a racing strap, for under $50.
 I skied on poles like this for years before I invested in a more expensive pole.
-Aside from cost, the other advantage of these poles is they are far less likely to break than expensive poles.
+Aside from cost, the other advantage of these poles is that they are far less likely to break than expensive carbon poles.

 Mid-range poles cost roughly $100-200.
 A gear in this price category is normally a composite of carbon mixed with an additional material.
 Sometimes they are 100% carbon, but a lower quality than is used in high end poles.
 While not as light or stiff as racing ones, sport poles offer the best bang for your buck and are ideal for skiing on groomed trails.

 Racing poles range in price between $250 and $600.
 That probably seems like a crazy price to you.
 If you cross-country ski with poles of this quality, you’ll notice they are extremely light and stiff.
 This is especially great if you are a taller skier, as your poles will flex quite a lot under the force you load onto them.